 Soil microbes play critical roles in the cycling of most nutrients, but inferring the function of a soil community from the composition of bacteria and fungi has been challenging.
 Molecular tools have enabled us to make substantial progress in the last several decades and our lab has been utilizing some of these techniques to understand how shifts in microbial composition can be linked to shifts in ecosystem functions such as decomposition.
 A more mechanistic understanding of how changes in the composition of specific functional groups of microbes lead to altered ecosystem functions will greatly improve management strategies in human-altered environments and will aid in the development of predictive models of global nutrient cycling under future global change scenarios.

 More than half of the world’s population currently resides in urban centers.
 This increase in urbanization has led to a variety of environmental problems such as the urban heat island effect, habitat fragmentation, and storm water runoff that combines with sewage into surrounding water bodies.
 Current sustainability initiatives include increasing the quantity and quality of vegetated areas such as parks and green roofs to alleviate some of the problems associated with urbanization, which has led to renewed interest in asking ecological questions about the role of these vegetation islands in community assembly and the maintenance of biodiversity.
 Soil microbes are integral components to the functioning of urban vegetation, as they are responsible for the majority of nutrient cycling, contribute to plant tolerance of disturbed environments, and can degrade a variety of organic pollutants.
 However, few surveys of soil microbes have been done in urban environments, despite the theoretical and practical information that can be gained from such studies.
-Across the green infrastructure of New York City and in urban to rural landscapes, we are investigating the ecological processes that shape microbial composition and function, and how plant-microbial feedbacks facilitate the ecosystem services that green infrastructure is valued for.
+Across the green infrastructure of urban landscapes, we are investigating the ecological processes that shape microbial composition and function, and how plant-microbial feedbacks facilitate the ecosystem services that green infrastructure is valued for.